netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 }
 ```

-Once the data is published in elastic, you can use the [grafana dashboard](https://github.com/netsage-project/netsage-grafana-configs) to visualize the data.
+Once the data is published in elastic, you can use [Grafana dashboards](https://github.com/netsage-project/netsage-grafana-configs) to visualize it.